 Why This Matters for Your Brand

-If you’re launching a magnesium gummy, don’t get distracted by marketing fluff.
+If you’re launching a magnesium gummy, ignore the marketing fluff.
 The real difference is in manufacturing.
 The brands that win are the ones whose gummies survive the shelf, taste great months later, and deliver consistent doses every time.

 At KorNutra, we’ve been through the failures so you don’t have to.
 We know how to make magnesium gummies that actually work at scale.
 If you’ve got a vision, we’ve got the process to back it up.